-Understanding the art of diplomatic dialogue is an invaluable skillset to develop and foster, regardless of our role, situation or social standing.
+Understanding the art of diplomatic dialogue is an invaluable skillset to develop and foster, regardless of your role, situation or social standing.

-One definition of diplomatic (and there are many) relates to a person who can be perceptive when dealing with others and who can achieve amicable resolutions or facilitate conversation.
-A person who doesn’t take sides in a conflict but who instead supports others to settle their differences is an example of someone exercising diplomacy.
+A diplomatic person is one who is perceptive when dealing with others and can achieve amicable resolutions or facilitate conversation.
+Diplomatic people don’t take sides in a conflict and instead encourage others to settle their differences.

 If we lead, we need to communicate well with those who follow.
 If we parent children, we need to teach our children how to connect and engage meaningfully with others.
 If we influence, there is always scope for us to become more influential – in whatever capacity.